 There is a wide selection of high-temperature heat transfer fluids on the market today, so you have a lot of options.
-Some of these fluids are recommended for open-to-atmosphere systems and some are not.
+Some of these fluids are recommended for open-to-atmosphere systems, while some are not.
 Some are rated for use as high as 750°F (398°C), while some are only recommended for temperatures as low as 450°F (232°C).

 All claim to transfer heat efficiently, but what other factors should be considered?

 Most systems over 250 gallons are designed to protect fluid from elements such as oxidation and thermal degradation.
 Expansion tanks are often blanketed with a buffer or inert gas to help reduce oxidation.
 Often there are numerous other safety measures like low flow or level shutoffs that will further help protect the fluid from thermal degradation.

 So how do fluids break down?

 Scientifically speaking, oxidative degradation is the reaction of oxygen (in air) with the fluid by a free radical mechanism.
 This process forms larger molecules which end up as polymers or solids.
 These elements can then thicken the fluid, thereby increasing its viscosity.

 The more viscous a fluid becomes, the more difficult it will be to pump.
 Its heat transfer characteristics will also be compromised, and the acidity (Total Acid Number, or TAN) of the fluid will increase.
 This also means there will be a greater risk of coke formation.
 As with a lot of chemical reactions, oxidation occurs more rapidly as temperatures increase.
 The reaction rate is hardly measurable at room temperature, but as a temperature rises, the risk of oxidative degradation increases exponentially in the absence of special measures such as inert blanketing of expansion tanks.